Understanding Influences of Sex and Gender in Health and Disease

 A note on terminology:

 “Male” and “female” refer to sex assigned at birth.
-In addition, while we use the terms “male” and “female” for the purposes of this discussion, we recognize that sex is not a binary variable and variations do occur.
-These variations are called differences in sex development (DSD) or intersex conditions.
+In addition, while we use the terms “male” and “female” for the purposes of this discussion, we recognize that sex is not a binary construct and variations in sex characteristics do occur.
+These variations are also called intersex conditions.
 For more information, visit the website of NIH’s Sexual & Gender Minority Research Office.